-Security mis configuration is a vulnerability when a device/application/network is configured in a way which can be exploited by an attacker to take advantage of it.
+Answer: Security misconfiguration is a vulnerability when a device/application/network is configured in a way that can be exploited by an attacker to take advantage of it.
 This can be as simple as leaving the default username/password unchanged or too simple for device accounts etc

 4. What’s the difference between a threat, vulnerability,

-If you were to start a job as head engineer or CSO at a
+If you were to start a job as a head engineer or CSO at a

 Fortune 500 company due to the previous guy being fired for incompetence,